harshithakamsani-cyber/weather-dashboard/README.md

 # weather-dashboard
-A responsive To-Do List application built using HTML, CSS3 and JavaScript.
-It supports CRUD operations, localStorage data persistence, task filtering (All, Active, Completed), and dynamic DOM manipulation.
+A responsive Weather Dashboard built using HTML, CSS, and JavaScript.
+It displays real-time weather information using a weather API.